 isophotal magnitudes method (ISOCOR).
 This magnitude estimate has

-been found to agree with uvotsource magnitudes to within a few
+been found to agree with uvotsource magnitudes to within a tenth

-thousandths of a magnitude (when the "calibrate=YES" option
+of a magnitude on average (when the "calibrate=YES" option

-is used) for points sources that do not suffer from strong coincidence
+is used) for point sources that do not suffer from strong coincidence

 loss.
 The accuracy of magnitudes for extended sources is less